ikiranis/ParrotApp/README.md

 ## First run

-Started from a packaged installer, ParrotApp opens a small status window showing the address it is serving on, the data directory in use and the console output, with a **Quit** button — click the address to open it.
+Started from one of the packages, ParrotApp opens a small status window showing the address it is serving on, the data directory in use and the console output, with a **Quit** button — click the address to open it.
 A plain jar or a container has no such window; it prints the same information to its console instead.
 Either way, open a browser at: